 A broken washing machine or clothes dryer in your house is a major inconvenience.
 You are way too busy to visit a laundromat near their house.
 In order to avoid piles of laundry around your home, you’ll probably want to enlist the services of a local appliance repair service for washing machine repair or dryer repair.
-Go with an affordable, reliable appliance repair service that performs same-day service like Fremont Appliance Repair.
+Go with an affordable, reliable appliance repair service that performs same-day service like Wells Appliance Repair.

 Repairmen have the tools, training and on-the-job experience to perform common and difficult repairs during the first service appointment.
 We stock our technician’s vans with manufacturer parts for all major brands of washers and residential dryers – including LG, Kenmore, GE, Bryant, Sears, Armstrong, Carrier, Lennox, Goodman, Amana and more!